- Residential Life

 Challenges between roommates is a very normal part of this experience.
 Just about every resident will face some challenges as they work to decide how clean they want to keep their room, sleep schedules, noise levels, sharing food, and much more.
 Rather than hope to avoid these challenges, we value them as opportunities for students to begin to learn about compromise, communication, healthy conflict resolution, and developing meaningful trusting relationship.
 We also recognize that many students will need some assistance in developing these important skills.
 RAs will encourage residents to complete roommate agreements early on and revisit them regularly or as issues arise throughout the year.
 RAs will also be available to help coach students about how to engage in these conversations and can even serve as a facilitator if the students involved think it will be helpful.
 Most roommate issues are able to be resolved by simply encouraging the residents to communicate openly and honestly with each other.
 However, in some instances further assistance is needed and the RHD can be helpful in assisting students as they learn to navigate particularly difficult relationships.
 We do have a room change freeze for the first two weeks of the school year where we do not allow any room changes as we confirm who has arrived and who hasn’t and what spaces only appear available and what space really are available.
 We also often learn of students with documented disabilities and are working to find spaces that meet their accommodation needs during this time.
 After the two week room freeze students can check with their RHD about possible room changes and what is available.

-Are there important dates that I should keep in mind?
+What are the important dates I should keep in mind?

-- Fall Break – Thursday, October 23-Sunday, October 26, 2014.
+- Fall Break – Thursday, October 22-Sunday, October 25, 2015.
 Halls and Café Mac stay open.
 Cafe Mac may have shorted meal periods.

-- Thanksgiving Break – Wednesday, November 26-Sunday, November 30, 2014 Halls and Café Mac stay open, Cafe Mac will have shortened meal periods.
+- Thanksgiving Break – Wednesday, November 25 through Sunday, November 29, 2015.
+Halls and Café Mac stay open, Cafe Mac will have shortened meal periods.

-- Spring Break – Saturday, March 14-Sunday, March 22, 2015 Halls stay open but Café Mac food service is closed; The Grille is open shortened hours, Monday through Friday.
+- Spring Break – Saturday, March 12-Sunday, March 20, 2016.
+Halls stay open but Café Mac food service is closed; The Grille is open shortened hours, Monday through Friday.

-- End of Spring Semester Closing - Halls close for non-grads on Tuesday, May 12, 2015 at Noon.
+- End of Spring Semester Closing - Halls close for non-grads on Tuesday, May 10, 2016 at Noon.
 Non-grads approved to help with senior week activities and graduation may remain on campus during Senior Week.
-Halls Close for all Graduates and helpers on Sunday, May 17th by Noon.
+Halls Close for all Graduates and helpers on Sunday, May 15, 2016 by noon.